Kazzyyyyyyyy/SimpleContainers/README.md

  - the basics of performance oriented thinking

 ## Implemented Containers
+ - Vector
-Vector, Stack (LinkedList and Array), Queue, PriorityQueue, HashSet, HashMap
+ - Stack (LinkedList and Array)
+ - Queue
+ - PriorityQueue
+ - HashSet
+ - HashMap

 # State of the project
 All containers work and there are no obvious bugs.
 I tested all containers with self written tests and fixed all bugs I found.